 Net program service revenues are from funding sources under fee-for-service contracts for several of the Communities' programs.
 For other programs, the Communities receives program service fees from funding sources under per diem-type contracts for certain programs and unit prices for outpatient services.
 Revenue for these programs is recorded when the services are provided, while adjustments to prior recognized revenues are recorded in following periods, as final settlements are determined.
-The Communities recorded governmental revenue of \$1,252,509 for the year ended June 30, 2020 related to settlements received for prior years.
+The Communities recorded governmental revenue of \$6,743,132 and \$1,252,509 for the years ended June 30, 2021 and 2020, respectively, related to settlements received for prior years.